-The TAP Funding Revolving Credit Facility is secured by TAP Funding's containers and under the terms of the TAP Funding Revolving Credit Facility, the total outstanding principal may not exceed the lesser of the commitment amount or the borrowing base, a formula based on TAP Funding's net book value of containers, restricted cash and direct financing and sales-type leases.
-The additional amount available for borrowing under the TAP Funding Revolving Credit Facility, as limited by TAP Funding's borrowing base, was \$3,310 as of December 31, 2012.
+The TAP Funding Revolving Credit Facility II is secured by TAP Funding's containers and under the terms of the TAP Funding Revolving Credit Facility II, the total outstanding principal may not exceed the lesser of the commitment amount or the borrowing base, a formula based on TAP Funding's net book value of containers and direct financing and sales-type leases.
+The additional amount available for borrowing under the TAP Funding Revolving Credit Facility II, as limited by TAP Funding's borrowing base, was \$16,466 at December 31, 2013.

-The TAP Funding Revolving Credit Facility is secured by a pledge of TAP Funding's assets.
-TAP Funding's total assets amounted to \$174,127 as of December 31, 2012.
-The TAP Funding Revolving Credit Facility contains restrictive covenants, including limitations on TAP Funding's average net operating income, average sales proceeds, certain liens, indebtedness, investments, overall Asset Base minimums and average age of TAP Funding's container fleet, in which TAP Funding was in full compliance at December 31, 2012.
+The TAP Funding Revolving Credit Facility II is secured by a pledge of TAP Funding's assets.
+TAP Funding's total assets amounted to \$183,933 as of December 31, 2013.
+The TAP Funding Revolving Credit Facility II also contains restrictive covenants, including limitations on TGH's container management subsidiary net income and debt levels, TAP Funding's certain liens, indebtedness, investments, overall Asset Base minimums, certain earnings ratio, tangible net worth and the average age of TAP Funding's container fleet, in which TAP Funding was in full compliance at December 31, 2013.

-Bonds Payable and Secured Debt Facility
+Bonds Payable and Secured Debt Facilities

-In 2005, TMCL, issued \$580,000 in variable rate amortizing bonds (the "2005-1 Bonds") to institutional investors.
-The \$580,000 in 2005-1 Bonds represent fully amortizing notes payable on a straightline basis over a scheduled payment term of 10 years, but not to exceed the maximum payment term of 15 years.
-Based on the outstanding principal amount at December 31, 2012 and under a 10-year amortization schedule, \$51,500 in 2005-1 Bond principal will amortize per year.
+In 2005, TMCL issued \$580,000 in variable rate amortizing bonds (the "2005-1 Bonds") to institutional investors.
+The \$580,000 in 2005-1 Bonds represent fully amortizing notes payable on a straight-line basis over a scheduled payment term of 10 years, but not to exceed the maximum payment term of 15 years.
+Based on the outstanding principal amount at December 31, 2013 and under a 10-year amortization schedule, \$51,500 in 2005-1 Bond principal will amortize per year.
 Under the terms of the 2005-1 Bonds, both principal and interest incurred are payable monthly.
 TMCL is permitted to make voluntary prepayments of all, or a portion of, the principal balance of the 2005-1 Bonds.
 Ultimate payment of the 2005-1 Bonds' principal has been insured and the cost of this insurance coverage, which is equal to 0.275% on the outstanding principal balance of the 2005-1 Bonds, is recognized as incurred on a monthly basis.
 The interest rate for the outstanding principal balance of the 2005-1 Bonds equals one-month LIBOR plus 0.25%.
 The target final payment date and legal final payment date are May 15, 2015 and May 15, 2020, respectively.